Dan Shea (actor)

-Daniel J. Shea (born December 23, 1954) is a Canadian actor and stunt coordinator who is best known for his recurring role as Sgt.
+Daniel Joseph Shea (born December 23, 1954) is a Canadian actor and stunt coordinator who is best known for his recurring role as Sgt.
 Siler on Stargate SG-1 and Stargate Atlantis.

+Education

+Shea attended the University of Waterloo (Ontario), studying kinesiology and playing hockey until his athletic career was derailed by an eye injury.
+Anatomy, biomechanics, and a deep understanding of the body’s physical capabilities has come in handy for Shea who has been living and working as a stunt performer in Vancouver for nearly 25 years.
+After an eye injury curbed his dreams of the National Hockey League, he headed west with vague notions of Hollywood and in need of income.
+"I crashed a beer commercial audition and two days later I was in Hawaii blasting around on jets skis in shark infested waters making more money than I ever dreamed possible."

 Career

 Shea was the stunt coordinator and Richard Dean Anderson's stunt double on Stargate SG-1.
 He previously served as Anderson's stand-in on MacGyver.
 He has appeared in episodes of three different series with Richard Dean Anderson: MacGyver, Stargate SG-1 and Stargate Atlantis.
-In Season 1, Episode 19 of Stargate SG-1; "Tin Man" he appeared as Colonel Jack O'Neill's (Richard Dean Anderson) 'clone'.
+In "Tin Man", a season 1 episode of Stargate SG-1, he appeared as Colonel Jack O'Neill's (Richard Dean Anderson's character) 'clone'.

 He has been credited in all 214 episodes of Stargate SG-1 as either an actor, stunt double or stunt coordinator.

 Dan was the stunt coordinator on the movie X-Men: The Last Stand and the show Psych.

 He appeared as the zombified Father Buckner in the 2012 horror film The Cabin in the Woods.